euc-dev/ws1-sdk-intelligence/docs/index.md

 Workspace ONE Intelligence SDK enables developers to capture real-time event data from key user flows in your app: screen load time, network events, crash reports, and more.
 Track key metrics, improve your app release-over-release, and focus on issues that matter to your users.

+## Downloads

+### Agreement
+Before downloading, installing or using the Omnissa Workspace ONE SDK you must:

+- Review the Omnissa Workspace ONE Software Development Kit License Agreement.
+By downloading, installing, or using the Omnissa Workspace ONE SDK you agree to these license terms.
+If you disagree with any of the terms, then do not use the software.
+- Review the VMware Privacy Notice and the Workspace ONE UEM Privacy Disclosure.

+### Latest Software

+The Workspace ONE SDK for iOS is distributed through the {{ config.repo_url }} repository.
+Follow the instructions in the guides below to integrate the latest software.

 ## Documentation and Reference
 | Name | Size |
 | --- | --- |